SandraCoburn/react-build-a-burger/README.md

 # react-build-a-burger
 ## App built using React Create App and CSS Modules for styling.
-Used axios and Firebase Mongo database.
+Used axios to connect to Firebase Mongo database.
 ### Added Dynamic components
 ### Added Prop Type Validation
 ### Created Higher Order componets to wrap around other components